humanmade/altis-accelerate-plugin/readme.txt

 = Where did Reusable blocks go? =

-Altis Accelerate renames Reusable Blocks to Global Blocks, and introduces enhanced tools and workflows to fit the transition to the Global Block mindset.
-Existing reusable blocks will still exist under Global Blocks name.
+Altis Accelerate introduces enhanced tools and workflows to fit the transition to the Synced Pattern mindset.